-Step 1: Cook rice according to package directions, with one exception.
+Cook rice according to package directions, with one exception.
 Instead of cooking it in water, use chicken broth.

-The chicken broth will leave your rice moist, salty, and for such a simple substitution, your friends and family will be wondering how you made such tasty rice!
+The chicken broth will leave your rice moist, salty, and for such a simple substitution.
+Your friends and family will be wondering how you made such tasty rice!

 A Printable Recipe – Cooking Rice in Chicken Broth